 In this step, we continue discussing the relationship between emotions and food intake.

-Knowing these effects could make you more aware of your own personal reaction to foods, and maybe help you realize something about your own experiences.
-So don’t hesitate to comment on some topic of this video, and share with us your point of view.
+Knowing these could make you more aware of your own personal reaction to foods, and maybe help you realise something about your own experiences.